 How much is home insurance?

-According to the National Association of Realtors, the average U.S. homeowner paid $2,377 for homeowners’ insurance in 2024—just over $198 per month.
+The average cost of home insurance can vary widely depending on your location, risk factors, and coverage selections.
+According to the National Association of Realtors, the average U.S. homeowner paid $2,377 for homeowners insurance in 2024 — just over $198 per month.
 If you look up national averages, you’ll see some sources report slightly different numbers, along with varying rankings for the states with the highest and lowest premiums.

-What they can all agree on, though, is that home insurance costs have surged, nearly 38 percent since 2019, driven by industry consolidation, market disruptions, and the rising costs of natural disaster recovery.
+What they can all agree on, though, is that home insurance costs have surged, nearly 38% since 2019, driven by industry consolidation, market disruptions, and the rising costs of natural disaster recovery.

 In some high-risk areas, insurers have stopped renewing policies or have withdrawn entirely due to increased claims, soaring replacement costs, and challenges in the reinsurance market.
 This has made it harder for homeowners in disaster-prone regions, such as those affected by wildfires, earthquakes, hurricanes, tornadoes, mudslides, and sinkholes, to secure affordable, or even available, coverage.

-Home insurance costs vary widely depending on location, regional risks, and local construction costs.
-In lower-risk states, annual premiums for a home with $300,000 in dwelling coverage can be under $1,000, while in high-risk areas, particularly those prone to hurricanes and severe storms, premiums can reach and surpass $5,000 a year.
+In lower-risk areas, annual premiums for a home with $300,000 in dwelling coverage can be under $1,000, while in high-risk areas, particularly those prone to hurricanes and severe storms, premiums can reach or exceed $5,000 a year.

-Our friends at Bankrate have mapped out what the average annual home insurance premium looks like across the country.
-At the extremes, Nebraska averages over $5,400 a year, while Vermont homeowners pay an average yearly premium of just $800.
+Our friends at Bankrate have mapped out the average annual home insurance premium across the country.
+At the extremes, Nebraska homeowners pay an average yearly premium of over $5,400, while Vermont homeowners pay just $800 a year.

 - Alabama: $2,879 (about $240 monthly)